Insight

 What Better Owner Reporting Should Actually Show

-A practical guide to what owner reporting should show in a small business so leadership gets real operational visibility instead of prettier status noise.
+A practical guide to what owner reporting should show in a small business so leadership gets useful visibility instead of prettier status noise.

 Start with exceptions, aging work, and stalled steps